dataresearchcenter/memorious/docs/installation.md

----
-title: Installation
-layout: '@layouts/DocsLayout.astro'
----

 # Installation

+!!! info "About this section"
-<p class="lead">This page explains how you can install Memorious to run your own crawlers.</p>
+    This page explains how you can install Memorious to run your own crawlers.

 We recommend using [Docker Compose](https://docs.docker.com/compose/) to run your crawlers in production, and we have an [example project](https://github.com/alephdata/memorious/tree/master/example) to help you get started.